cbenoit2/ETF-Simulator/README.md

           * PE Ratio
           * YoY Sales Growth %
           * Net Debt - Common Ratio
-        2. Industry selection (use "All" if do not want to limit by industry)
+        2. Industry selection (use "All" if you do not want to limit by industry)
         3. ETF reinvestment rate (month period between re-balancing ETF)
         4. Dollars available to invest